Hard Rock Hallelujah: Promo video

-The video starts with a shy female hard rock fan walking through the corridors of a school, singing softly along to the song playing on her headset.
+Directed by Pete Riski, the video starts with a shy female hard rock fan (Leina Ogihara) walking through the corridors of a school, singing softly along to the song playing on her headset.
 She reaches an entrance to the gym, where she stands watching the cheerleaders practice.
 Suddenly, the lights flicker and go out, and a wind starts to blow.
 As the chorus starts to play, the doors to the gym are blown off of their hinges by Mr Lordi, who enters and crushes the now-screaming cheerleaders with a wave of his hands killing them.
 There is a fiery flash, and the entire band appears in the centre of the gym, playing the song.

 The fan is terrified, but approaches Mr Lordi as he points to her, singing "... you will see the jokers soon'll be the new kings".
 He raises the dead cheerleaders as zombies, and they stand around the fan pumping their fists in the air along with the music.
 The end of the video shows the fan, now confident and unafraid, leading the zombies through the school halls as students run away.
 She stops and punches the air with her fist as the zombies rush around her towards a group of students who are trapped by the closed main doors.

-The video was directed by Pete Riski.
-The fan is played by Leina Ogihara.